So how do you actually master lead guitar vibrato technique?

 2. Allow Your Hands To Catch Up To Your Ears

-The physical motions of playing vibrato on guitar are very simple.
+The physical motions of playing guitar vibrato are very simple.
 All you do is wrap your thumb around the neck of the guitar and rotate your forearm/wrist to do vibrato.
 The hard part is training your ears to guide your hands to produce the sound you want to hear.

-Do this to develop your ear for identifying good vibrato, so you can master it faster:
+Do this to develop your ear for identifying good guitar vibrato, so you can master it faster:

 - Listen to your favorite guitarists and pay attention to how they use vibrato.